 In the quaint little town of Port St. Joe, Florida, a family of three was on its way to Panama City for vacation: Clara, the headstrong, bookish daughter.
 Mitch, the energetic, annoying son.
-And the wisecracking practical joker of a Dad.
+And their wisecracking practical joker of a Dad.

-They were traveling in the woods inside their Toyota white cargo van.
+The trio was traveling in the woods inside their Toyota white cargo van.

 Like two caged animals, the siblings were grunting in frustration.
 Roaring for a release from their humid confines.

 “All right!”
 The dad cried, like an agitated zookeeper, “We’ll stop right here, right now!
 Good lord!”

 And so the van chugged to a halt, inside the forest near the Florida coastline.
 Clara slid the door open to her right and hopped off, stretching her long tanned legs.
 Mitch jumped out like a rabid toad and ran across the clearing, pretending to be a fighter jet over Grenada.